 - No work shall exceed 150 pounds [68 kilograms].

 - All work must have been executed in 2012, 2013, or 2014.

 - No work shall have been previously exhibited at the Woodson Art Museum.

 - All entries must be postmarked by April 15, 2014, and received at the Museum no later than April 28, 2014.
 [Overseas artists: Even air mail can take up to two weeks to reach Wisconsin.
 Don’t wait until the postmark deadline to send your entries since they may not arrive by April 28.]

 - A maximum of two works may be entered per artist; however, artists selected for Birds in Art will be represented by only one work.

 - A maximum of one digital image per two-dimensional work and two digital images per three-dimensional work may be submitted.
-NO TRANSPARENCIES OR 35 MM SLIDES WILL BE ACCEPTED FOR THE JURY PROCESS.
+NO TRANSPARENCIES OR 35 MM SLIDES WILL BE ACCEPTED.
 NOTE: All images are projected on a large screen using an LCD projector; please take this into consideration when selecting digital images for submission.

 - Each entry must be represented by digital images: 300 dpi (pixels/inch); jpeg OR tiff format; CMYK OR RGB; largest dimension must be 7 inches (pixel dimension 2100).

 a) Images can be submitted online along with completed entry form and fee OR